xtonousou/ship/README.md

   * `cd /path/to/shIP`
   * `bash ship.sh`

-## Contribution
+## :octocat: Contribution

-More distributions support compatibility.
+More distributions support compatibility.<br/>
-Suggestions, new features.
+Suggestions, new features.<br/>
-Testing and feedback.
+Testing and feedback.<br/>

 * Choices
   * Send an :e-mail: to `xtonousou@gmail.com`.
-  * Submit a pull request. :octocat:
+  * Submit a pull request.

 If you choose to submit a pull request, make sure you read all needed [information](https://github.com/xtonousou/shIP/blob/master/.github/PULL_REQUEST_TEMPLATE.md) first. :books: